Touchscreen: "Gorilla arm"

 Extended use of gestural interfaces without the ability of the user to rest their arm is referred to as "gorilla arm".
 It can result in fatigue, and even repetitive stress injury when routinely used in a work setting.
 Certain early pen-based interfaces required the operator to work in this position for much of the workday.
 Allowing the user to rest their hand or arm on the input device or a frame around it is a solution for this in many contexts.
 This phenomenon is often cited as an example of movements to be minimized by proper ergonomic design.

 Unsupported touchscreens are still fairly common in applications such as ATMs and data kiosks, but are not an issue as the typical user only engages for brief and widely spaced periods.

 Fingerprints

 Touchscreens can suffer from the problem of fingerprints on the display.
 This can be mitigated by the use of materials with optical coatings designed to reduce the visible effects of fingerprint oils.
 Most modern smartphones have oleophobic coatings, which lessen the amount of oil residue.
 Another option is to install a matte-finish anti-glare screen protector, which creates a slightly roughened surface that does not easily retain smudges.

 Glove touch

-Capacitive touchscreens do not work most of the time when the user wears gloves.
+Capacitive touchscreens rarely work when the user wears gloves.
 The thickness of the glove and the material they are made of play a significant role on that and the ability of a touchscreen to pick up a touch.

 Some devices have a mode which increases the sensitivity of the touchscreen.
 This allows the touchscreen to be used more reliably with gloves, but can also result in unreliable and phantom inputs.
+However, thin gloves such as medical gloves are thin enough for users to wear when using touchscreens; mostly applicable to medical technology and machines.